 There are over 500 golf courses in Scotland and many of them are important as green spaces for local access.
 You have the right to cross golf courses, but you must keep off the greens and avoid interfering with the game.

 We recognise the importance of golf courses as places for people to enjoy a walk as long as walkers and golfers respect each other’s activities.
-We have stood up for access and landscape in a number of golf course applications, including the Trump International Golf Links in Aberdeenshire where we took part in the 2008 public inquiry into this development.
+We have stood up for access and landscape in a number of golf course applications, including the Trump International Golf Links at Menie in Aberdeenshire.
+We took part in the 2008 public inquiry into this development - and continue to concerns about it.

 Scotland is famous as the home of golf and the sport makes a major contribution to the Scottish economy, ranging from the boost that comes from hosting world-class events like the Ryder Cup to the many tourists who come to play our more famous courses, as well as the small local clubs around the country which help people to keep active regularly.